 A Drum Brake in Action

-It is difficult to maintain a drum brake.
+Relatively, it is difficult to maintain a drum brake.
 The dust gets accumulated over the drum brake.
-Besides, there are several small parts in it that have to be adjusted.
+Besides, there are several small parts in it that needs to be fixed at timely intervals.

-While, it is easy to maintain the disc break, and the entire break system is self – adjusting.
+However, it is easy to maintain the disc brake, and the entire brake system is self – adjusting.

 Firstly, disk brakes are expensive than drum brakes.
 No wonder, drum brake is often used to reduce the vehicle cost.
 Secondly, the most common disadvantage is that disc brakes are much more prone to noise.

 In fact, the design tends to create metallic sound, which can be very annoying.
 With the passage of time, due to pressing of brake pads on both side of the disk, causes a deformation .